yahoojapan/yosegi-hive/README.md

 # How to contribute
 We welcome to join this project widely.

+For information on how to start contributing to the project, please refer to the [Yosegi contribution guide](https://github.com/yahoojapan/yosegi/blob/master/CONTRIBUTING.md).

 ## Maven
 Yosegi Hive sources can get from the Maven repository.